Sorin373/SpeedyGo/README.md

 1. Download the Windows installer for SpeedyGo from the [GitHub Releases](https://github.com/sorin373/SpeedyGo/releases/tag/v1.0.0) page.

-2. Run the installer by double-clicking the downloaded file (`speedygo-setup.exe`).
+2. Run the installer by double-clicking the downloaded file (`SpeedyGo-1.0.0-win64.exe`).

 3. Follow the on-screen instructions to complete the installation.

-4. Once installed, navigate to the installation folder (usually `C:\Program Files\SpeedyGo`) and find the `speedygo.exe` file.
+4. Once installed, navigate to the installation folder (usually `C:\Program Files\SpeedyGo`) and find the `SpeedyGo.exe` file.

-5. Double-click `speedygo.exe` to launch the application.
+5. Double-click `SpeedyGo.exe` to launch the application.

 ## Unix (Debian)